Bed bug identification and signs guide for homeowners

 Warning

-Bite marks alone cannot confirm bed bugs - many insects and skin conditions cause similar marks.
-Look for other evidence (stains, bugs, eggs) to confirm.
-If you suspect bed bugs, call for professional inspection.
+Bite marks alone cannot confirm bed bugs.
+Many insects and skin conditions cause similar marks.
+Look for other evidence like fecal stains, live bugs, or eggs to confirm.
+If you suspect bed bugs, get a professional inspection.

-• Pattern: Often appear in lines or clusters ("breakfast, lunch, dinner")
+• Pattern: Often appear in lines or clusters (the classic "breakfast, lunch, dinner" trail)

-• Location: Usually on exposed skin - arms, shoulders, neck, face, legs
+• Location: Usually on exposed skin like arms, shoulders, neck, face, and legs

-• Appearance: Small, red, raised welts; may have darker red center
+• Appearance: Small, red, raised welts.
+Some have a darker red center

-• Timing: Bites often appear hours after being bitten, sometimes next day
+• Timing: Bites often appear hours after being bitten, sometimes the next day

 • Sensation: Itchy, sometimes with mild burning

-• Note: Some people (about 30%) show no reaction to bites
+• Note: About 30% of people show no reaction to bites at all

 Physical Evidence of Bed Bugs